 The Aerospace segment is divided into two main markets.
-The first is the original OEM market, for which the Corporation produces landing-gear assemblies and components as well as aerostructure components.
-The second market is the aerospace aftermarket, for which the Corporation supplies landing gear components and out-of-production aircraft parts, and also provides hydraulic system and landing gear repair and overhaul services as well as ready-to-assemble aerostructure kits.
+The first is the global aerospace original equipment manufacturers ("OEM") market, for which the Corporation produces landing-gear assemblies.
+The second market is the aerospace aftermarket, for which the Corporation supplies replacement landing gear components, and also provides hydraulic system and landing gear repair and overhaul services.